arnav-jain1/Fall_2024/EECS_678/6- Scheduling.md

 	CPU Util: % of time CPU is busy (includes busy waiting)
 	Throughput: Number of processes that finish per time unit
 Minimize:
-	Turn around time: How long it takes to finish a process once submitted Waiting time: How long a process is waiting in the ready queue Response time: Amount of time it takes from request submitted until resposne Also want to be fair to all processes and users
+	Turn around time: How long it takes to finish a process once submitted (finish-submit) Waiting time: How long a process is waiting in the ready queue (time it is not running and not done) Response time: Amount of time it takes from request submitted until resposne Also want to be fair to all processes and users